Team-5036/FRC-2014/README.md

 of Chessy Vision, we were able to manipulate their code for our purposes allowing us to blocks goals in autonomous using operator input from the webcam.
 We also had a gate system that allowed us to catch and pass the ball effectivly.

 Here is the code for those that are interested.
 It is coded using the iterative template.
+Open Cerebellum/src to access the java file.